cms-analysis/HiggsAnalysis-CombinedLimit/docs/part5/roofit.md

 ```

 Well, this is doable - but we were only looking at a simple one-bin counting experiment.
 This might become rather cumbersome for large models... $[*]$
-We'll now switch to Combine which will make it a lot easier to set up your model and do the statistical analysis than trying to build the likelihood yourself.
+We will now switch to <span style="font-variant:small-caps;">Combine</span> which will make it a lot easier to set up your model and do the statistical analysis than trying to build the likelihood yourself.

-$[*]$ Side note - RooFit does have additional functionality to help with statistical model building, but we won't go into detail today.
+$[*]$ Side note - `RooFit` does have additional functionality to help with statistical model building, but we will not go into detail today.